Improving Bus Reliability by Decreasing Dwell Time

 What about the driver?

 With modern buses and congested roads, the driver has enough to do concentrating on driving, keeping to time and helping the passengers that really need it.
 With conflicts related to fares increasing, the risk for drivers is also increasing and all-door boarding reduces the potential for flashpoints.
 This can help attract and retain drivers and prevent unnecessary delays.
 Fraud detection can be done safely in the back-office.
+Read more about fraud detection in this blog post.

 The bottom line